criwe/Bookdatabase/Documentation/Changelog/Index.rst

 - Ready for TYPO3 11
 - Removed some uneeded code
 - Updates jQuery to 3.6.0
-- replace ext-icon.gif with sgv
+- Replace ext-icon.gif with sgv

 Version 0.1.6